rmtew/peasauce/README.md

 * Load and disassemble a new file.
 * Scroll through a loaded and disassembled file.
 * Change the font used to a smaller or non-proportional one.
+* Edit label names.
+* Change datatype of pieces of disassembled data.
+* Save and load ongoing disassembly work.

+Note that the ongoing work save file format is not final, and when it changes, older save files will not be loadable.
+For this reason, you should not use this disassembler unless you can deal with that.

 ## Future Work